 Make a commitment to be an innovator when it comes to EBP!
 You are already well on your way to having the knowledge and skills needed to overcome barriers that laggards often cite as reasons for not adopting EBP.
-As you study this text, don't go through the pages just to pass an exam.
-Learn the
+As you learn